tousifahmed101-0xT/Network_Enumeration_With_Nmap/02_Host_and_Port_Scanning.md

 | 192.168.100.59 | The target being scanned |
 | --top-ports=10 | Scans the 10 most commonly used TCP ports as defined in the Nmap database |

-The output shows three different states across the ten ports.
-Ports 22, 25, 80, and 110 are open and have active services listening.
-Ports 21, 23, 443, and 3389 are closed, meaning the host responded with RST to confirm the port is not in use.
-Ports 139 and 445 are filtered, meaning no response came back, which typically points to a firewall dropping those packets.
+The output shows two different states across the ten ports.
+Ports 22, 80, 139, 443, and 445 are open and have active services listening.
+Ports 21, 23, 25, 110, and 3389 are closed, meaning the host responded with RST to confirm the port is not in use.

 ---